lupyuen/lupyuen.github.io/src/boot.md

 Here's the answer, many thanks to [__9names on Twitter__](https://twitter.com/__9names/status/1401152245693960193)...

-> It doesn't overwrite itself, that's the trick.
+> "It doesn't overwrite itself, that's the trick.
-What is at `0x23000000` depends on how the cache is configured, you can change it!
-See [`BLSP_Boot2_Jump_Entry` in `blsp_common.c`](https://github.com/lupyuen/bl_iot_sdk/blob/master/customer_app/bl602_boot2/bl602_boot2/blsp_common.c#L165-L257) for an example.
+What is at `0x23000000` depends on how the cache is configured, you can change it!"

-This is what makes it possible to boot multiple applications without patching the firmware
+> "See [`BLSP_Boot2_Jump_Entry` in `blsp_common.c`](https://github.com/lupyuen/bl_iot_sdk/blob/master/customer_app/bl602_boot2/bl602_boot2/blsp_common.c#L165-L257) for an example.
+This is what makes it possible to boot multiple applications without patching the firmware"

 TODO